cdl-geneseo/geneseo-dictionary/A/Awkward-Turtle.md

 # Awkward Turtle

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-A-D

-Bibliographies and Study Guides : Awkward Turtle

 Created by  Zachary Arthur, last modified by  Unknown User (jmb53) on Nov 20, 2012

 NN a hand symbol made during awkward situations; &quot;Well this is awkward (makes awkward turtle)&quot; 86% of people surveyed knew this term.KChapman, 2010:  This term is definitely still in use at Geneseo.
 The urban dictionary notes that the hand symbol is actually the American Sign Language sign for &quot;platypus.&quot; J.Boselli, 2012: 93% of those surveyed felt the term had become obsolete, save for ironic usages.